18F/open-source-program/pages/maintainer_guidelines.md

 Whether the "README" exists as a Markdown file in the repository or as a dedicated web page, project documentation is crucial to provide an entry point for potential users.
 It should contain the following:

-* A quick description of what the project is for
+* A quick description of what the project is for.
+Examples:
+    * "An estimator for hourly rates on professional services contracts"
+    * "Lightweight analytics reporting and publishing tool for Google Analytics data."
 * Instructions of how to use and run the code
     * Test to ensure these instructions work whenever the relevant code changes.
     * Include separate sections for using a project vs developing for it